 People who copy digital content they do not have permission to use are digital pirates.
 This includes:

 Asked what advice he would give to people who may be tempted by getting content without having to pay for it, Security software company ESET’s IT security and cybercrime analyst Urban Schrott said, “Don't download illegal stuff.
-It's not given to you for free by someone nice, because they like you and want to give you something for free, but by someone with a malicious intent, because they want to make money for themselves using the free stuff as bait.”
+It's not given to you for free by someone nice because they like you and want to give you something for free, but by someone with a malicious intent, because they want to make money for themselves using the free stuff as bait.”

 “The majority of cracked software comes as a package of some sorts and the malware can be part of the de-packer, the cracked .exe itself or as some process within the program.
 Also, many ‘free software’ websites themselves are hosted by shady companies and will try to infect you with drive-by malware anywhere in the process of finding and downloading the cracked software from their sitev.”

-This advice is echoed by the highly respected security blogger Brian Krebs who wrote, “I hope it’s clear from reading this post that downloading pirated software and software cracks is among the fastest and likeliest ways to infect your computer with something that ultimately hands control of your PC to someone else…It is almost never safe to download executable programs from peer-to-peer file sharing networks because they are a major source of malware infections.”
+This advice is echoed by the highly respected security blogger Brian Krebs who wrote, “I hope it’s clear from reading this post that downloading pirated software and software cracks are among the fastest and likeliest ways to infect your computer with something that ultimately hands control of your PC to someone else…It is almost never safe to download executable programs from peer-to-peer file sharing networks because they are a major source of malware infections.”

 That free software, song or movie may also steal your identity, corrupt your computer, capture your financial records and passwords, turn your computer into a bot on a criminal botnet, and threaten your safety and the safety of your family.

-Pirated content, and the websites that sell or share it, can look entirely legitimate, but a few simple “tests” will help you spot the fakes, avoid the seller’s scams, and dodge the malware.
+Pirated content and the websites that sell or share it can look entirely legitimate, but a few simple “tests” will help you spot the fakes, avoid the seller’s scams, and dodge the malware.

 When in doubt, find a different source for the content that you know is legitimate.
 Stealing content online is easy, but that doesn’t stop it from being wrong – and illegal.